-Hardening of the arteries, also called atherosclerosis, is a common disorder.
-It occurs when fat, cholesterol, and other substances build up in the walls of arteries and form hard structures called plaques.
+Hardening of the arteries (also called atherosclerosis), is a common disorder.
+It occurs when fat, cholesterol, and other substances build up in the walls of arteries.
+These deposits form hard structures called plaques.

 Over time, these plaques can block the arteries and cause problems throughout the body.

 Hardening of the arteries is a process that often occurs with aging.
 As you grow older, plaque buildup narrows your arteries and makes them stiffer.
 These changes make it harder for blood to flow through them.

 Blood clots may form in the narrowed arteries and block blood flow.
 Pieces of plaque can also break off and move to smaller blood vessels.
 This can block blood flow.

 When blockages occur, blood and oxygen cannot reach the tissues.
 This can result in tissue damage or death of the tissue.
 Artery blockage is a common cause of heart attack or stroke.

 High blood cholesterol levels can cause hardening of the arteries at a younger age.